Cursor vs Claude Code vs Windsurf vs OpenCode: The Definitive 2026 AI Coding Tool Comparison

 In the 2026 AI coding tool landscape, each of the four contenders has a clear niche:

-- Want the smoothest IDE experience (now with JetBrains too) → Cursor
+- Want the smoothest IDE experience (Cursor 3.0 Agents Window + JetBrains + Design Mode) → Cursor

-- Want an Agentic IDE with Devin technology backing → Windsurf
+- Want an Agentic IDE with Devin technology backing (note the uncertainty from the three-way acquisition split) → Windsurf

 - Want the most model freedom and open-source assurance → OpenCode